 Anonymity

 An LLC gives the property owner a certain amount of anonymity.
 The property will be listed under the ownership of the LLC instead of a name that may divulge personal information.
-Though it is a small benefit, it is invaluable for those who want to be cautious about their personal information.
+Though it is a small benefit, it is useful for those who want to be cautious about their personal information.

 Disadvantages of Using an LLC For Your Rental Property